pin705/cona/README.md

   }

   onUnmounted() {
-    /* this method runs before unmount */ console.log('Before unmount');
+    /* This method runs before unmount */ console.log('Before unmount');
   }

   addCount() {
-    /* update state by redeclaring its key-value.
+    /* Update state by redeclaring its key-value.
 Avoid updating the whole state. */ this.state.count += 1;
   }

   render(h) {
-    /* this method is used to render */
+    /* This method is used to render */

     /*
       JSX template alike
       - Must have only 1 root element
       - Bind state / event using value in literal string
       - Pass state to child element using props with 'p:' prefix */ return h`
       <div class="box">
         <p ref=${this.pRef}>Name: ${this.state.count}</p>